anskarl/LoMRF/doc/3_1_weight_learning_examples.md

 Friends(x, y) => (Smokes(x) <=> Smokes(y))
 ```

-Since this cannot not hold for all smokers with absolute certainty, in Markov Logic we can associate a weight value to each logical formula, or use weight learning in order to estimate the weights from training data.
+Of course, this cannot not hold for all smokers and their friends with absolute certainty.
+In Markov Logic we can associate a weight value to each logical formula, or use weight learning in order to estimate the weights from training data.

 Please note, that both example formulas are not hard-constrained (i.e., ending with a full-stop character).
-On the other hand, although they are both soft-constrained, they are not (yet) associated with a weight value.
-The lack of weight value, indicates that the weight needs to be estimated by the weight learning algorithm.
+On the other hand, although they are both soft-constrained, they are not (yet) associated with a weight value. *The lack of weight value, indicates that the weight needs to be estimated by the weight learning algorithm*.

 ### Training data (smoking-train.db)

-In the following training data we are giving example relations between friends, e.g., the fact that the persons `Anna` and `Bob` are friends (using the true ground fact `Friends(Anna, Bob)`).
-Furthermore, we are stating the fact who is a smoker, e.g., `Anna` is a smoker, therefore we are givind the true ground fact `Smokes(Anna)`.
-Similarly, we are stating which persons have been diagnosed with cancer, e.g., `Canser(Anna)`.
-Please note that, due to Closed-world assumption we do not nessesary need to give which possible is false, e.g., the fact that `Bob` is not a smoker (i.e., `!Smokes(Bob)`).
+In the following training data we give example relations between friends, e.g., the fact that the persons `Anna` and `Bob` are friends (using the true ground fact `Friends(Anna, Bob)`).
+Furthermore, we define who is a smoker, e.g., `Anna` is a smoker, therefore we are givind the true ground fact `Smokes(Anna)`.
+Similarly, we define which persons are diagnosed with cancer, e.g., `Canser(Anna)`.
+Please note, that due to [Closed-world](https://en.wikipedia.org/wiki/Closed-world_assumption) assumption in evidence we do not nessesary need to give which possible is false, e.g., the fact that `Bob` is not a smoker (i.e., `!Smokes(Bob)`).

 Below we are giving the full example of our training data:

 ```lang-none
 Friends(Anna, Bob)